 Impact

 During driver detach in the Linux kernel, an incorrect iterator causes the same hash algorithm to be unregistered twice, leading to a kernel panic.
-This flaw permits a local attacker with sufficient privileges to force the kernel to crash, resulting in complete loss of system availability.
+This flaw permits an attacker to force the kernel to crash, resulting in complete loss of system availability.

 Affected Systems